 Further information can be found on the homepage of the Bavarian State Ministry.

 Validation and top-up services are available:

-Information concerning your semester public transport pass: Please note that in order to use public transportation as part of your semester ticket from October 1, 2020, you must carry a validated student ID card.
+Information concerning your semester public transport pass: Please note, that in order to use public transportation as part of your semester ticket, you must carry a validated student ID card.

 Applications for government-funded interim financial aid for students in financial distress due to the coronavirus pandemic are possible again beginning with the month april.
 Grants of between 100 and 500 € per month in non-repayable aid can be paid to needy students.

 The amount of aid depends on the individual financial situation of each student.
 Students can apply online for interim financial aid from April 2021 to September 2021.
 Grants will be paid to applicants for one month following approval.
 A new application must be submitted for the following month if necessary.
 Additional information and the application form are available at www.ueberbrueckungshilfe-studierende.de.